amoe/allen-moronuki/allen_moronuki_notes.md

 2019-07-19

 Implemented a dividedBy that handles all cases.
 Confirmed against neallred's solution, although I like mine better because it has less if statements.

+mc91 is truly nuts, I have no idea how this was derived, although it's easy to write in Haskell.

 2019-07-18